Shivakumar-Suhas/Shivakumar-Suhas.github.io/_experiences/Adithya/index.md

 ---
 layout: post
-title: "Structural Engineer – Adithya Technologies"
+title: "Structural Engineer – Adithya Technologies (Apr 2025 – Present)"
 description: "Structural analysis and mechanical design of aerospace components using CATIA/NX and ABAQUS/ANSYS, with supporting experience in process optimization and quality assurance (ISO 9001)."

 skills: